andersblehr/JSONCache/README.md

   [Result](https://github.com/antitypical/Result), the go-to
   implementation for Swift of a functional pattern that puts emphasis on the semantics of success or failure.

+Read the [API documentation](docs/index.html) for the complete picture.

 ## Content